ottonello/P3-behavioral-cloning/writeup_report.md

 ####4.
 Appropriate training data

 The model was trained on a dataset obtained using an analog wheel input device.
-The dataset contains around 17 thousand data points.
+The original dataset contains around 17000 data points.
 Some recovery driving is included, to enable the network to learn situations where the car has drifted off the track.

 For details about how I created the training data, see the next section.